chaoss/augur/docs/source/schema/table_data.rst

-Focus: Table of Data Collected
+Descriptions of Tables & Purposes
 ==============================